-[MTech(Research) $Scholar \to Guide \to RPAC \to DPGC \to$ $\ldots \to Dean(A)$
+[MTech(Research) Scholar Guide RPAC DPGC ...
+Dean(A)]

-[To be] filled-in by the MTech(Research) Schola r ]

-Name of the Scholar: Register No.:

-Department: Date of joining:

-Name of research Guide(s):

-Title of MTech(Research) Syno psis:

-Signature of the Scholar, with d

-[Recommendation by RPAC]

-Total course credits earned (mu (above requirements are applicable) st be at least 12): CGPA (must be a le for students under credit system) at least 5.50):

-for submission Date of RPAC meeting the progress is acceptable / not-acceptable of Synopsis of MTech(Research) The diffic reasons must be enclosed) members: le

-[Forwarding by DPGC]

-The MTech(Research) Synopsis, alor ng with the RPAC recommendations, is being forwarded to the Dean(A).

-J ( ).

-Secretary-DPGC Date Chairman-DPGC

-[Verification of Records]

-The Rec cords were verified and found to be in ord ler.
+[To be filled-in by the MTech(Research) Scholar] Name of the Scholar: Register No.: Date of joining: Department: Name of research Guide(s): Title of MTech(Research) Synopsis: Signature of the Scholar, with date: [Recommendation by RPAC] Total course credits earned (must be at least 12): CGPA (must be at least 5.50): (above requirements are applicable for students under credit system) Date of Pre-Synopsis Seminar: Date of RPAC meeting: Decision of RPAC: The research progress is acceptable / not-acceptable for submission of Synopsis of MTech(Research) Thesis. (for non-acceptance, specific reasons must be enclosed) Names & Signatures of RPAC members: (1)(2) (3) [Forwarding by DPGC] The MTech(Research) Synopsis, along with the RPAC recommendations, is being forwarded to the Dean(A).
+Secretary-DPGC Date Chairman-DPGC [Verification of Records] The Records were verified and found to be in order.
 Supdt.
 (Academic Section) Asst.
-Registrar (Academic) DR (Academic)

-[Approval]

-The MTech(Research) Synopsis h as been received and is accepted / not-o accepted for evaluation.
+Registrar (Academic) DR (Academic) [Approval] The MTech(Research) Synopsis has been received and is accepted / not-accepted for evaluation.

-D (4 )

 Dean (Academic)